CsBigDataHub/working-with-vim/pages/configuration.md

 It is a good best practice to use the `noremap` version to not allow recursive remapping of the `{rhs}` unless you need it.
 This avoids potential issues with other definitions or plugins.
 You need recursion if the `{rhs}` is also a mapping, see quote example below.

-It is also recommended to use `xmap` instead of `vmap` for VISUAL mode, unless there is a specifc reason to need the mapping also in select mode.
+I recommend using `xmap` instead of `vmap` for VISUAL mode, unless there is a specific reason to need the mapping also in select mode.
+This can also avoid potential conflicts.

 ### Example Mapping